Operationalization of Relativistic Motion: Twin paradox

-Both assumptions about $\mathcal{A}$lice and $\mathcal{B}$ob's mutual observation periods (\ref{Formel - twins - Alice Beobachtungszeit Wartezeit}) and (\ref{Formel - twins - Bob Beobachtungszeit Wartezeit}) are perfectly correct; though irrelevant for the Lorentz transformation (\ref{Formel - Masszsh - Lorentz Trafo st matrix}) in the first place.
-This formula on the interrelation of physical measures does not refer to durations of their mutual observations; it refers to durations of their measurements.
-To assure a physically meaningful application of mathematical formalisms we can remember that the formation of basic physical measures $(s,t)$ originates from a constructible substitution.
-In calculations with the Lorentz formula on the interrelation of physical measures - i.e. between results of measurement operations - we check if implicit conditions for forming these supposed physical measures are satisfied in the first place!
-In this operationally completed view we can grasp \underline{physical limitations} of formal calculations in the Lorentz formalism and we understand the \underline{physical explanation} of the apparent Twin paradox.
+The assumption (\ref{Formel - twins - Bob Beobachtungszeit Wartezeit}) was incorrect; $\mathcal{B}$ob's observation period $t^{(\mathcal{B})}_{\mathcal{B}} \neq t^{(\mathcal{B})}_{\mathcal{A}}$ is not the time for measuring $\mathcal{A}$lice.
+The Lorentz transformation (\ref{Formel - Masszsh - Lorentz Trafo st matrix}) between physical measures does not refer to durations of observations; it refers to durations of their measurements.
+For a physically meaningful calculation we remember that basic physical quantities $(s,t)$ originate from tangible operations.
+The implicit conditions (for constructing the underlying grid of light clock units) must be fulfilled \emph{before} one can apply the Lorentz transformation between results of supposed measurements.
+Our completed view prevents unreflective calculations in the Lorentz formalism and provides an explanation of the apparent Twin paradox from a measurement-methodical perspective.

-We strictly distinguish observation times and measurement times. $\mathcal{A}$lice can observe and measure $\mathcal{B}$ob throughout the whole trip.
-From $\mathcal{B}$ob's perspective this is not the case anymore.
-He continues receiving all light signals $\mathcal{A}$lice sends after him.
-Though the middle segment of $\mathcal{A}$lice motion $\overline{\widetilde{\mathcal{A}}_1\widetilde{\mathcal{A}}_2}$ is \underline{observable but not measurable} for him.
-That is not the fault of his \emph{measurement object} $\mathcal{A}$lice, nor the fault of his \emph{measurement instruments}; the problem is that the \emph{operation of physical connection} is not realizable. $\mathcal{A}$lice remains waiting in her same state of motion. $\mathcal{B}$ob's light clocks $\mathbf{1}^{(\mathcal{B}_1)}$ and $\mathbf{1}^{(\mathcal{B}_2)}$ remain constructible and function properly on the way out and back.
-Though they cannot anymore be connected properly for the physical specification of larger distances due to $\mathcal{B}$ob's abrupt change of motion at his $\mathcal{U}$-turn point.